 As you plan to make the final decision, make sure you’re involving your spouse-to-be since the color scheme plays a big role in the overall look and feel.
 And if you can’t align on one, see if there’s a happy medium or a unique way to combine the colors that you separately prefer.
 As you begin to visualize your wedding and are able to see a specific color palette, you'll know you've decided on the right one.

 If you’re getting married next September, October, November, or December of 2022 or 2023, we hope you enjoyed our advice on how to select colors for your fall wedding.
 And if you need a Texas wedding videographer or photographer, learn about our package prices and add-ons, then check out our portfolios for photo and video.
-For a limited time, subscribe to our YouTube channel for $100 off when you book with us.

 [Photoshoot in the spotlight: Sara and Calvin in Spring, Texas.]